ComScore

 Apparis

-Apparis makes some of the highest quality faux-fur coats out there—which is in itself a mega warm and animal-friendly material—but we’re big fans of this style in particular for two reasons.
-One is that big cozy hood, which can be pulled up to cover your ears and head for additional warmth without worrying about ruining your ‘do with a beanie.
+Apparis makes some of the highest quality faux-fur coats out there—which is in itself a mega warm and animal-friendly material—but I’m a big fan of this style in particular for two reasons.
+One is the high stand collar, which helps protect your face and neck from wind.
 Second, it comes with snaps down the front rather than a tie waist, like most faux-fur styles, meaning you don’t have to worry about your coat flying open should a cold gust of wind hit.
 Oh, and it also has deep pockets in front to keep your hands toasty warm.

 Fast Facts